kiwix/kiwix-js-pwa/README.md

 and Linux: see the respective [releases](https://github.com/kiwix/kiwix-js-windows/releases/) for more information.
 The PWA should work with any browser that supports Service Workers, but has only been tested on Edge Chromium, Edge Legacy, Firefox and Samsung Internet
 Browser.
 The PWA uses the File System Access API and the File Handling API for a native-like experience in browsers supporting those
 APIs.
-For more info about these APIs, see
+For more info about these APIs, see the bottom of this page:
 [File System Access API and File Handling](screenshots/Install-PWA.md#file-system-access-api-and-file-handling).

 Offline ZIM archives are available from the [Kiwix repository](https://library.kiwix.org), including full Wikipedia versions with or